SymfonyCasts/api-platform3/sfcasts/user-dto.md

 This *has* saved us some time... but increased complexity.
 So let's get *crazy* and use a dedicated *class* for our API *from the start*.
 That's often referred to as a "DTO", or "Data Transfer Object".
-I'll use that term a lot - but it just means "the dedicated class for our API" - like the `DailyQuest` class.
+I'll use that term a lot - but for us, it just means "the dedicated class for our API" - like the `DailyQuest` class.

 ## Removing the API Stuff from User

-To kick things off, let's remove *all* of the API-related stuff from the `User` entity.
-Remove the `#[ApiResource()]`... both of them, filters and validation.
+Alright, folks, commence cleanup!
+It's time to wipe out all the API-related grime from our pristine `User` entity.
+Remove the `#[ApiResource()]` attribute... both of them, filters and validation.
 You *may* still want validation constraints if you're using your entity with the form system... but since we're not, let's clear it.
-I'm also clearing anything related to serialization... and hunting down anything that's hiding.
+I'm also clearing anything related to serialization... and hunting down hopefully everything that's hiding.

 Woh.
 This class is *a lot* smaller now.
-It think that's everything... the use statements on top look good... and... *awesome*.
+I think that's everything... the `use` statements on top look good... so... awesome!

 Let's also remove the state processor for `User`, which hashes the plain password.
 We *are* going to re-implement many of the things we just deleted, but I want to